Guardamar del Segura

-Guardamar is the southernmost Catalan-speaking town and in 1991 41.8% of the town's residents could speak it.
-Guardamar hosts local festivals like Moros i Cristians, L'Encantà, and Fogueres de Sant Joan, which commemorate its history.
+Guardamar is the southernmost Valencian-speaking town and in 1991 41.8% of the town's residents could speak it.
+Guardamar is also the only municipality of the Vega Baja del Segura comarca (known locally as Baix Segura) where Valencian is traditionally and widely spoken.

+Guardamar hosts local festivals like Moros i Cristians (Moros y Cristianos), L'Encantà, and Fogueres de Sant Joan (Hogueras de San Juan), which commemorate its history.

 Population

 The INE (Spanish Census) of 2006 showed that the city had 14,261 residents.
 By January 2011 this figure had reached 16,863 of which 10,051 were Spanish.
 The total dropped by 2015 to 15,589.
 The most prominent nationalities in 2015 were:

 Government

 Carmen Verdú is the mayor of the city.
-In the latest municipal elections of May 2011, Carmen Verdú of the People's Party (Partido Popular) won the elections with an absolute majority, larger than the one the former major (María Elena Albentosa) had, while the opposition (Socialist Party) lost some of their popular support.
+In the latest municipal elections of May 2011, Carmen Verdú of the People's Party (Partido Popular) won the elections with an absolute majority, larger than the one the former mayor (María Elena Albentosa) had, while the opposition (Socialist Party) lost some of their popular support.
 She is the second woman ever to occupy this position.

 At the 2015 local elections, the political composition on the local council was: